dmassimi/argocd-bwce/README.md

 ## 🧪 Testing & Validation

+**Test Case**: Environment variable update.
+Changing LOG from INFO to DEBUG in Git to verify ArgoCD's automated synchronization and the subsequent Pod restart in K8s.

 Follow these steps to verify that the GitOps pipeline is working correctly (file local-commands.txt contains all commands executed in terminal):

 ### 1. Deploy the ArgoCD Application